 Oh summer… how I love thee.
-With the fresh peaches for cobbler, long days for family activities, abundance of fresh veggies at the farmers market and the extra time with family, summer is almost perfect…
+With an abundance of fresh veggies at the farmer’s market (not to mention fresh peaches for cobbler) and lots of fun activities to do as a family, summer is almost perfect…

-Except for the mosquitos… or the occasional poison ivy… or itchy peeling sunburn.
+Except for the mosquitoes… or the occasional poison ivy… or an itchy peeling sunburn!

-Of course, homemade bug spray helps ward off most of the mosquitos, and homemade sunscreen helps avoid the sunburn in the first place, but it seems that at some point, someone forgets one or the other and ends up with itchy skin.
+Of course, homemade bug spray helps ward off most of the mosquitoes, and homemade sunscreen helps avoid the sunburn in the first place.
+Still, it seems that at some point someone forgets one or the other and ends up with itchy, irritated skin.

-This anti-itch spray contains a mixture of potent natural remedies that helps eliminate itch immediately.
-I’ve tried it on mosquito bites, poison ivy, sunburn, chiggers, and even stinging nettle burns and good results.
+This anti-itch spray contains a mixture of potent natural remedies that help eliminate itch immediately.
+I’ve tried it on mosquito bites, poison ivy, sunburn, chigger bites, and even stinging nettle burns with good results.

 - Add the salt and stir until dissolved.

-- This will store for months at room temperature, but I prefer to keep in the refrigerator for extra cooling of itchy skin.
-This is one remedy I like to keep on hand, especially in the summer.
+Spray and let dry on itchy skin as needed.
+This will store for months at room temperature, but I prefer to keep in the refrigerator for extra cooling of itchy skin.

 Ever struggled with itchy skin?
 What worked for you?